vstppen/tumorCode-release/README.md

 ## Requirements

-Make sure you have the following tools installed on your `Linux' system:
+Make sure you have the following tools installed on your `Linux` system:

 - CMake